BhavyeMathur/goopylib-v1/README.md

 ## Contributing & Usage

 Contributions to goopylib are absolutely welcome!
 Please reach out to me if you have an idea or feature request or submit a pull request yourself.
-I'd love to hear if you've used goopylib for a project - maybe we could even add some screenshots to a gallery.
+I'd love to hear if you've used goopylib for a project—maybe we could even add some screenshots to a gallery.

 goopylib is licensed under the [Mozilla Public License Version 2.0](./LICENSE.md) which essentially enables you use